thaeli/docs-test/volunteer-policy.md

 **Missing Shifts**

 * We understand that sometimes circumstances beyond our control may come up.
-If you are no longer able to make it to your scheduled shift(s), please inform your department head as soon as youâ€™re able.
-Itâ€™s helpful to remove the shifts from your schedule in Uber so that other people can sign up for them.
+If you are no longer able to make it to your scheduled shift(s), please inform your department head as soon as you're able.
+It's helpful to remove the shifts from your schedule in Uber so that other people can sign up for them.

 * If you need access to different types of shifts or shifts on a different day, please contact [STOPs](mailto:stops@magfest.org) so that we can accomodate you.